grahambryan/helium-analytics/README.md

 # Hellium Analytics

-This is a set of python helper functions for generating hellium statistics based on regions and individual hotspots.
+This is a set of python helper functions for generating helium statistics based on regions and individual hotspots.

 ## Setup